Murici FC

 Murici Futebol Clube is a Brazilian professional football club based in Murici, Alagoas.
-It competes in the Campeonato Alagoano, the top flight of the Alagoas state football league.

 History

 The club was founded on 7 September 1974.
 Murici won the Campeonato Alagoano once, in 2010.

+In November 2025, after being penalized with a transfer ban and citing serious financial difficulties, the club withdrew from the state championship, opening a spot for the runner-up of the second division, Guarany Alagoano from Maceió.
+However, Guarany was invited by authorities from the city of Murici to replace Murici FC, changing its name to Murici Sport Clube.
+The clubs are therefore different entities.